 I am a social scientist.
 I am concerned about structurally arising inequalities.
 My research agenda contributes to scholarship on resistance to the state, social justice, and the politics of knowledge production.
 I draw from feminist praxis, collective action, and engaged pedagogy.
 I explore bureaucratic practices about people experiencing marginality, asking: how are these forms of knowledge produced and sustained?
 I use institutional ethnography and listen ‘organizationally’ for how policy, law and regulation manifest.
 I have worked in Canada, the Horn of Africa and the Middle East.
 As a Brocher Foundation Fellow, I am working to complete my monograph, Disease, Disability and Decision-making: HIV and Unexplored Intersections Between Medicine and the Law in the Canadian Immigration System.
 My recent publication, below, shows how Canadian newspapers report about HIV non-disclosure criminal cases involving Black immigrant men.
-I serve on the editorial board of Refuge: Canada’s Journal on Refugees.
+I serve on the editorial boards of Refuge: Canada’s Journal on Refugees, and Women’s Health and Urban Life.
 Je suis bilingue en français et anglais.

 Please get in touch if you would like to work with me.

-Community-engagement; diaspora; feminist praxis, HIV/AIDS, Horn of Africa; im/migration; inequality; institutional ethnography; law and society; social justice; sociology of knowledge; qualitative methods.
+Autoethnography; diaspora; feminist praxis; gender studies; HIV/AIDS; Horn of Africa; institutional ethnography; migration; minorities; narrative politics; social theory; sociology of knowledge; qualitative methods

 Awards and Grants: